Home

 1 Birth

 According to a column by W.E.B.
-Du Bois in the January, 1916 issue of Crisis, the magazine of the N. A. A. C. P., and reproduced in Africana Enclopedia, the Haitian composer Justin Elie was born on September 1, 1883.
+Du Bois in the January, 1916 issue of Crisis, the magazine of the N. A. A. C. P., and reproduced in Africana Encyclopedia, the Haitian composer Justin Elie was born on September 1, 1883.

 An important source on Elie is Vodou Nation: Haitian Art Music And Cultural Nationalism, written by Michael Largey and published by The University of Chicago Press (2006):